Nelson Research, inc. - Craig E. Nelson - Consultant Engineer - Site Map

 Subsequently, I started a small company dedicated to developing and manufacturing hydrophones, source transducers and scanning tanks for the purpose calibrating and measuring the diverse sound fields produced by medical ultrasound instruments.
 I left this company, NTR Systems, Inc. (NTR), in 1995.
 NTR still exists and has sold over 100 scanning tank systems into Japan, Europe and the USA ... a significant achievement for a very small company.

 Later, I did the circuit and system design for an ultrasound instrument that measured cardiac output by means of Pulsed Doppler interrogation of the ascending aorta through the supra-sternal notch "window" into the body.
+Cardiac output is an important physiologic parameter.

 Some time following, I did circuit, system and multi-element transducer measurement, analysis and design for a sophisticated fetal heart monitor.

 Between times and following, I have made a number of transducer designs, measurements and acoustic analyses of varying sorts.
-This work has included the measurement of acoustic material properties in my automated scanning tank.
+This work has included the measurement of acoustic material properties in an automated scanning tank.

 Ultrasound and acoustics is a great field to work in and, over the years, I have enjoyed doing the many tasks that came my way.